crcruzr/connectivity_andean_bear/README.md

 The dataset contains

-- rawData: The original Data used in the publication
+- 00-rawData: The original Data used in the publication
+- 01-scripts Contains the file "Script_connectivity_andean_bear.R" with the steps to create the resources for the manuscript
+- 02-outData: It contains the data obtained after applying the analysis [it is developing]
+- 03 Figures: It has the figures used in the manuscript
-- Manuscript: Contains the R Markdown with the manuscript in the "manuscript.Rmd" file.
+- 04-Manuscript: Contains the R Markdown with the manuscript in the "manuscript.Rmd" file.
 Also, have the bibliography in "mybibifile.bib", and the Cumulative Layout Shift in "elsarticle.cls" file.
- Figures: It has the figures used in the manuscript
-- outData: It contains the data obtained after applying the analysis [it is developing]
 - renv: It has the local storage created to reproducibility the data.
 See instructions after.

 ## Instructions